Social | Talent creativity

 • Engagement enhancement activities

-In 2020, Bridgestone switched from using an Employee Satisfaction Survey, which measured the level of satisfaction with working environments, to an Employee Engagement Survey, which measures employees’ motivation to self-directed work and creating a sense of connection with the Company.
+In 2020, Bridgestone switched from using the Employee Satisfaction Survey, which measures the level of satisfaction with working environments, to an Employee Engagement Survey, which measures employees’ motivation to self-directed work and creating a sense of connection with the Company.
 In 2022, to more frequently implement PDCA cycles for its activities, the Company implemented a periodic pulse survey (quarterly, every four month or biannually etc) to gauge the efficacy of activities and organizational conditions.
 By analyzing these results, identifying issues, and making improvements - and implementing this process in line with the characteristics of each organization and workplace - the Company is independently moving forward with PDCA activities to improve engagement and create better workplaces.

 The Company conducts the initiatives to improve employee engagement for value creation as follows: